vendia/blog/releases/2022-08-26-releasenotes.md

 <p align="center">Schema Diffs in Share UI</p>

 # Control Plane and Data Plane Geo-Blocking
 To help protect our customers, Vendia Share's Control Plane and [all of its operations](https://www.vendia.net/docs/share/share-graphql-schema#vendia-share-graphql-schema-reference) are now *inaccessible to traffic* originating from a set of high-risk countries.
-This technique, known as [geo-blocking](https://en.wikipedia.org/wiki/Geo-blocking).
+This technique, known as [geo-blocking](https://en.wikipedia.org/wiki/Geo-blocking), blocks traffic originating from IP addresses in specified geographic regions.

 This same mechanism is now also in place on our [Enterprise customers'](https://www.vendia.net/pricing) Data Planes (i.e. protecting the GraphQL interfaces of your Nodes).